TrinityCore/tc-wiki/database/335/world/item_template.md

 &nbsp;

 ### RequiredReputationFaction
-Id from FactionTemplate.dbc for the faction that the player has to have a certain ranking with.
+[FactionTemplate ID](/files/DBC/335/factiontemplate#id) that the player has to have a certain ranking with.
 If this value is 0, the faction of the seller of the item is used.
 &nbsp;

 ### RequiredReputationRank